madetech/handbook/roles/lead_engineer.md

 ### Ensure that at all times the team is delivering according to the Made Tech Delivery Standards

-We expect our Lead Engineers to be the bastion of the Made Tech Delivery Standards, ensuring the team understands and is proactively practising them.
+We expect our Lead Engineers to be the guardians of the Made Tech Delivery Standards, ensuring the team understands and is proactively practising them.
 A Lead Engineer is expected to encourage conversation on both more widely evolving the Delivery Standards, and ahead of deciding to follow a different path on their delivery.

 ### Ensure at all times that the customer would recommend Made Tech to their peers